Looking for hiking trails near Nashville?

 Here are highlights, plus photos, of our favorite place to hike on the Natchez Trace Parkway:

-The Old Trace at milemarker 426.3 along the Natchez Trace Parkway.
+The Old Trace trail at milemarker 426.3 along the Natchez Trace Parkway.

-Without a doubt, this is our favorite route to hike on the Trace.
+Without a doubt, this is our favorite Natchez Trace hiking trail.

 Since it’s not a straight shot, and this is all backcountry deep woods hiking, it’s a fairly serious hike.
 While you could turn back and repeat your steps at any point, there’s really no “turnaround spot” or anything.
-Instead, it’s a clearly marked 4-mile loop that is meant to be enjoyed form start to finish.
+It’s a clearly marked 4-mile loop that is meant to be enjoyed from start to finish.

 And that is what we did… with our dog!

 It took us exactly 2 hours to complete this loop.
 It was a hot summer day, so that slowed us down a bit.
 And we had our dog in tow (…but that probably kicked up our pace a notch or two!)

 We also stopped for 10 minutes at the halfway point — Garrison Creek rest area.